Financial Intermediary Funds (FIFs)

 What are Financial Intermediary Funds?

-• The Trust Fund and Partner Relations unit of the World Bank is at the forefront of the bank's engagement in global funds and innovative financing initiatives.
-The Bank is currently Trustee for 26 Financial Intermediary Funds (FIFs).
+• The World Bank Group is currently Trustee for 26 Financial Intermediary Funds (FIFs).

 FIFs are financial arrangements that typically leverage a variety of public and private resources in support of international initiatives, enabling the international community to provide a direct and coordinated response to global priorities.
 FIFs often involve innovative financing and governance arrangements as well as flexible designs which enable funds to be raised from multiple sources, both sovereign and private.
 Funds can be channeled in a coordinated manner to a range of recipients in the public and private sectors through a variety of arrangements.
 FIF structures are customized, depending on the needs of the partnership and agreements with the Bank.